GPT-Laboratory/Publication-Year-Wheel/README.md

 ## TODO (Plz contribute)

+- [ ] Modify the data, preprocessing, and plotting to include the preparation time into main data as a separate field
+- [ ] If two events overlap, split the ring for those events and their preparation and milestones (others should not be impacted)
 - [ ] Replace hardcoded data import with dynamic API or database queries
 - [ ] Implement an AI agent that scrapes up to date information from the internet
 - [ ] Turn plotting into service endpoint